nazimboudeffa/pixel-2010/README.md

 # Pixel

-Grape is a graph manipulator, it uses the same way of defining graphs like [sigmajs](http://sigmajs.org/) but coded in way more fun
+Pixel is a 2D Framework

 ## Installing